SciRuby/daru-io/README.md

 [(Go to Table of Contents)](#table-of-contents)

 **Note: This module works only for static tables on a HTML page, and won't work in cases where the table is being loaded into the HTML table by inline Javascript.
-This is how the Mechanize gem works, and the HTML Importer also follows suit.**
+This is how the Nokogiri gem works, and the HTML Importer also follows suit.**

 Imports an **Array** of **Daru::DataFrame**s from a **.html** file or website.